berensp/berensp.github.io/minn.md

 ## The Great Outdoors 🏞
 - Lakes!
 90k miles of shoreline (> California + Florida + Hawaii)
-- People and gov't committed to bicycling ([#1 most bikeable city](https://www.redfin.com/news/most-bike-friendly-cities-usa-2020/))
+- People and gov't committed to bicycling [(#1 most bikeable city)](https://www.redfin.com/news/most-bike-friendly-cities-usa-2020/) and
 - [Boundary Waters Canoe Area](https://en.wikipedia.org/wiki/Boundary_Waters_Canoe_Area_Wilderness).
 It's hard to get more pristine.
 - One recreational boat per every six people—more than any other state